Goal will cover transition costs of employees in Brazil

 Program participants will have access to a broader corporate medical plan coverage, in addition to the mental health resources already offered by the company.
 The benefit is now available on Brazil and Mexico and will also be extended to Argentina and Colombia.

-At the beginning of pride month LGBTQIA+Meta also announced that it will offer free training to train people in the community, in addition to sponsoring the DiverS/A Fair, organized by the consultancy Mais Diversidade.
+At the beginning of pride month LGBTQIA+Meta also announced that it will offer free training to train people in the community, in addition to sponsoring the DiverS/A Fair, organized by the Mais Diversidade consultancy.
 The event takes place from June 6th to 9th and is dedicated to connecting students and professionals in the community with job opportunities at companies across the country.

 Read More: Apply for Under 30 List Selection 2022